2phost/2phost.github.io/_posts/2015-08-24-the-linux-app-list.md

 fullview: true
 ---

-The following list represents the set of applications used in my daily basis.
+The following list represents the set of applications used on a daily basis.

 **Windows Manager** awesome